Gordon Ramsay's pumpkin soup with wild mushrooms recipe

 Method

 2. Roast the pumpkin halves for about 1 hour until tender; the timing will depend on the variety, density and thickness.
 It is ready when you can effortlessly slip a knife into the thickest part of the flesh.
-Take out the rosemary and garlic; reserve the garlic.
-While still hot, scoop out the pumpkin flesh and purée in a blender or food processor.
+Take out the rosemary and garlic; reserve the garlic for later.
+While still hot, scoop out the pumpkin flesh and set aside.
+Discard the skins.

-3. For the soup, heat the olive oil in a large saucepan, add the onion and cook for 5–6 minutes until soft and translucent.
+3. Heat 1 1/2tbsp olive oil in a large saucepan, add the onion and cook for 5–6 minutes until soft and translucent.
 Scoop out the flesh from 2 or 3 roasted garlic cloves and add to the pan with the nutmeg and a little seasoning.
 Sauté for a further 1–2 minutes.

 5. In batches, ladle the soup into a blender and blend until smooth.
 Add the butter and blitz again to a velvety smooth texture.
 Pour the soup into a clean pan to reheat.

 7. Pour the hot soup into warmed bowls and spoon the sautéed mushrooms into the middle.
-Top with Parmesan shavings, grind over some pepper and serve.
+Top with Parmesan shavings and some freshly ground black pepper.

 Top tip for making Gordon Ramsay's pumpkin soup